Regal Geranium, Regal Pelargonium, Martha Washington, Pansy Flowered Geranium

 pe-lar-GO-nee-um x doh-MESS-tik-um

 Pelargonium x domesticum is a cross between Pelargonium grandiflorum and Pelargonium cucullatum.
 Plants of the World Online says Pelargonium x domesticum L.H.Bailey as an artificial hybrid.
 The link to IPNI (International Plant Names Index) says Pelargonium domesticum L.H.Bailey was named and described as such by Liberty Hyde Bailey in The Standard Cyclopedia of Horticulture in 1916.
-Plants of the World Online does not list Pelargonium x domesticum or Pelargonium domesticum on the list of accepted species (or hybrid)… World Flora Online says Pelargonium domesticum is an accepted species, but they uploaded out-of-date data from The Plant List (which also says it is accepted) that hasn’t been updated since version 1.1 in 2013… SO, Pelargonium domesticum is NOT an accepted scientific name since it is a hybrid and was originally named and described as Pelargonium domesticum, which was validly published… ANYWAY, if I keep writing about it I will confuse myself…
+Plants of the World Online does not list Pelargonium x domesticum on the list of accepted species (or hybrid)… It should probably be included on the list as other databases have it included.

 The genus, Pelargonium L’Hér. ex Aiton, was described as such by William Aiton in Hortus Kewensis in 1789.
 The genus was first named and described as such by Charles Louis L’Héritier de Brutelle.
 Mr. Aiton gave credit to him for naming the genus and possibly used his description.

-Plants of the World Online lists 283 species in the Pelargonium. genus (as of 2-10-21 when I last updated this page.
-Up from 251 on the last update.
+As of 12-26-22 when this page was last updated, Plants of the World Online lists 233 species in the Pelargonium genus.
 It is a member of the plant family Geraniaceae with 8 genera.
 Those numbers could change as updates are made.

 I grew my first of these while I was living with Dr. Skinner in Carson, California.
 Then when I moved back to Missouri, I bought one in 2014 and another one in 2016 from Wagler’s Greenhouse.